SkooveLearn PianoDownload on the App Store

 piano chords and scales

-For musicians, particularly pianists, the distinction between chords and scales is fundamental to mastering the instrument.
-Chords and scales are the building blocks of music, each with a unique role in creating harmony and melody.
+The distinction between scales and chords is fundamental of music theory.
+Chords and scales are the building blocks of music, each with their unique role in creating harmony and melody.

 Start your musical journey